stuartlynne/qlmux_proxy/README.md

 RFD reader is found, the first one found will be used, but this may be changed using the builtin Web Status page.

-A status is kept for each printer so that fall over can be used to do the following:
+The status of each printer is monitored so that fall over can be used to do the following:

   1. Level load across the printers
   2. Ensure that printers that are not available or not working are not used